eheikes/page-check/README.md

 > Tool to check a URL against a suite of common tests.

+This tool focuses on the end user experience, and not so much on the underlying code.
+(Use linters for that.)

+* Broken links

 ## Usage

 First, [Node.js](https://nodejs.org) must be installed on your system.
 Then run `npm install page-check -g` to install the tool.